mitsiu-carreno/go-tour/README.md

 Create a file *_test.go, containing functions named "TestXXX" with signature (t *testing.T) **If the function calls a failure function such as t.Error or t.Fail, the test is considered to have failed.**

+## Logger

+That logger writes to standard error and prints the date and time of each logged message.
+Every log message is output on a separate line: if the message being printed does not end in a newline, the logger will add one.
+The Fatal functions call os.Exit(1) after writing the log message.
+The Panic functions call panic after writing the log message.

+*METHODS*
+Print
+Panic -> call panic funcion
+Fatal -> exit program

 ## VS Code Plugins
 https://github.com/Microsoft/vscode-go
 - [ ] go-outline